sbi-dev/sbi/docs/docs/contribute.md

 head over to [issues on GitHub](https://github.com/mackelab/sbi/issues).

-## Code contributions: pull requests.
+## Code contributions: pull requests

 In general, we use pull requests to make changes to `sbi`.